TO DOWNLOAD PDF VERSION Click Here

 How dismal was election night 2002?

 November has been melodrama month at the movies.
-First Todd Haynes brought us Far From Heaven, which he ought to have called
+First Todd Haynes brought us Far From Heaven, which he ought to have called Imitation of Imitation.

 “I was in a highly unshaved and tatty state,” John Lennon said of his 1966 meeting with a certain conceptual artist, then mounting her first show at London’s Indica Gallery.